Neomanis/Neo_Component/README.md

 -   `yarn link react`
 -   `yarn link react-dom`

+You'll have to build your local package and restart your react server on every modifications in order to see you updates.

-If you need to unlink you can run `yarn unlink` in the folder that you desire to remove from aliases There is no prerequisites before push your work into your branch, since the simlinks are maid locally
+note: If you need to unlink you can run `yarn unlink` in the folder that you desire to remove from aliases There is no prerequisites before push your work into your branch, since the simlinks are maid locally